Personal Injury Sustained Whilst Cycling

 If you sustain an injury or loss caused by the actions of another person whilst cycling, you may be entitled to compensation.
 At A & E Legal we can assist.

 Our experienced solicitors will engage on your behalf by submitting a claim with the Insurance Commission of Western Australia (ICWA) or another cyclist for the negligent driving/riding that caused the incident which gave rise to your injuries.
-Our solicitors will fight for your rights and entitlements.
+Our solicitors will fight for your rights and entitlements in the area of motor vehicle injury compensation.

 What types of claims exist?